Regional Energy Coaches (REC) program Frequently Asked Questions (FAQ)

 How can I access support from the REC program?

-Click here to connect with a REC in your province
+Click here to connect with a REC in your region

 Is there a cost to participate in the REC program?